Headcount Reporting Metrics, Dashboards, and KPIs Explained

 You can measure headcount changes per month, quarter, or annually.
 HR can then compare the numbers to their overall headcount plan and see how the actuals compare to their projections, and what changes they need to make to ensure they stay on track or adapt their hiring plans.

 Your headcount start and end lists serve as your granular insight into your headcount change data.
-These lists include deeper employee data, such as individual names, positions, departments, and whether they were full-time or a contractor.
+These lists include deeper employee data, such as individual names, positions, departments, and whether they were full-time, part-time, or a contractor.

 These lists allow department and HR leaders to gain a sense of what turnover looks like for individual departments and the company overall.
 These leaders can then look for any trends around onboarding periods and tenure, and collaborate on ways to improve employee retention.